-TRUST ME is a feature-length documentary and educational program including 15 classroom friendly film clips, and curriculum guides written by NewsLiteracyProject for the classroom.
-“TRUST ME” explores manipulation and misinformation at the intersection of human nature and information technology.
+Trust Me is a feature-length documentary and educational program including 15 classroom friendly film clips, and curriculum guides written by NewsLiteracyProject.
+Trust Me explores manipulation and misinformation at the intersection of human nature and information technology.
 It explains how that drives a need for media literacy.
 Expert interviews point the way toward a positive future.
 The film is produced by the Getting Better Foundation, whose mission is to build trust through the truth.

 “…we need to have confidence that improvement is possible.
 Today’s information diet tends to work against these goals, and it’s essential that we understand how people learn about current affairs and how we can enhance their knowledge about the present and hope for the future.
 Trust Me is a vivid, engaging, and penetrating portrait of these vital issues.”

 Oscar-nominated director Roko Belic interviewed an aggregate of prominent social scientists, journalists and educators, including Steven Pinker, Matt Ridley, Paul Zak, as well as other leading experts in education, journalism and healthcare.
-Our compelling human stories and expert interviews unveil ways audiences can detect manipulation from media sources, how they can identify valid messaging and self-limit their own sharing/reporting of credible facts, leading to a positive influence on the state of mental health and efforts to preserve democracy.
+Interviews are woven with compelling human stories that create empathy, then unveil solutions audiences can adopt to detect manipulation and fake news, how to identify valid messaging and self-limit their own sharing/reporting of credible facts, leading to a positive influence on the state of mental health and efforts to preserve democracy.

 “Whom should you trust in the media?
 Trust Me addresses this important issue.
 I’m proud to have been a part of this artful and powerful film that not only addresses the problem but, more importantly, offers solutions. “